port-labs/cookiecutter-gha/README.md

 ## Connecting Port's GitHub exporter

-To make sure all of the properties (like url, readme etc..) come directly from Github in a seamless way, you can connect our GitHub exporter next [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples#mapping-repositories-and-issues) you can find more information about it.
+To make sure all of the properties (like url, readme etc..) come directly from GitHub in a seamless way, you can connect our GitHub exporter next [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples#mapping-repositories-and-issues) you can find more information about it.